 This website is published from Canada and is only intended for use by Canadian residents.

 When you access WCIW, our third-party service providers, including Google Analytics, collect non-personally-identifying information that is typically made available by web browsers and servers, such as external IP addresses, the browser used, any referring site, and the dates and times of each visit.
 This information may be obtained in part using browser cookies, as described below.
 We strongly encourage you to review this page that describes how Google Analytics uses information from partner sites such as WCIW.

-In order to register (i.e. sign up for emails), we require your email address.
+In order to register (i.e. sign up for emails or a paid membership), we require your email address.
 You can unsubscribe from these emails at any time using the "Unsubscribe" link provided at the bottom of the emails, or by clicking here and turning off the "Email newsletter" toggle.
 We will not use your email address for any other purpose unless specifically requested.

-If you choose to make a financial contribution to WCIW, such as through our page on Buy Me a Coffee, we can access some of the information that Buy Me a Coffee and its payment processor partners (namely, PayPal and Stripe) collect, which may include personally-identifiable information including your name and/or email address, your postal code, and partially-redacted payment information (such as the last four digits of a payment card number).
-Buy Me a Coffee, PayPal, and Stripe all have separate privacy policies that we encourage you to review before using their services to make a donation to WCIW.
+If you choose to make a financial contribution to WCIW, either through our optional paid membership, or on a one-time basis through our page on Buy Me a Coffee (BMAC), we can access some of the information collected by Stripe (our main payment processor), Buy Me a Coffee, and/or PayPal (for certain BMAC transactions).
+This information may include personally-identifiable information including your name and/or email address, your postal code, and partially-redacted payment information (such as the last four digits of a payment card number).
+Buy Me a Coffee, PayPal, and Stripe all have separate privacy policies that we encourage you to review before using their services in relation to WCIW.